The overwhelming majority of us consider our pets family members.

 What You Can Do

-When you investigate how food influences health, you may find convenience for you is detrimental to your pets’ health.
+When you investigate how food influences health, you may find convenient for you is detrimental to your pets’ health.

 Educate yourself on how to read pet food labels.
 Learn how to tell if the ingredients meet your pet’s needs.